nolash/erc20-pool/README.md

 The "quoter" smart contract must satisfy the [CIC TokenQuote](https://git.grassecon.net/cicnet/cic-contracts/#tokenquote) interface.

-An example quoter contract `Quote.sol` can be found in this repository.
+An example quoter contract `DecimalQuote.sol` can be found in this repository.
 The contract translates values according to the decimal count reported by the respective ERC20 tokens.

+## Fees

+Using the `setFee` method, a fee may be specified, in parts-per-million, to be deducted from each token swap.

+The fee will be deducted from the input token _before_ the value is sent to the "quoter" (if defined).

+Fee is defined in _parts-per-million_, i.e. `1000000` equals `100%`.
+Any value less than 1000000 is value.

+### Fee recipient

+By default, all deducted fees are credited to the pool contract.

+Using the `setFeeAddress` method, an external beneficiary for the fees may be defined.
+That beneficiary will receive all fees _from that moment on_.

+Fees to be paid externally are accounted for internally in the contract, and may be withdrawn at any time using either the `withdraw(outToken)` or `withdraw(outToken, value)` method.
+(Note the difference in method signature from the exchange method: `withdraw(outToken, inToken, value)`.

+#### Withdrawing fees

 ## Sealing the contract